Some oral hygienic advice

 Dental Hygienic Intervention

 The treatment is carried out by qualified dental hygienist.
 The applied hand and machine tools do not cause harm to the dental tissue.
-Their utilisation is safe at applying adequate expertise.
+Their utilization is safe at applying adequate expertise.
 It is totally painless and its length is between 30-45 mins.

 To clear off the tarnish located on surface of teeth and dental tartar above and beneath gum.